 In the transportation industry, shippers mostly use bags for sending small parcels but can also use it in LTL shipping as well.
 This type of packaging comes in many sizes and is primarily utilized for clothing, apparel, etc. If you are transporting goods in shipping bags, make sure to properly seal and tape them.
 Also, the carrier may require you to provide additional packaging so the items are easy to stack.

 Obviously, the barrel is a shipping unit, not a package type.
 But because they are sealed and secured from spilling the content, you can ship barrels via LTL.
-There are barrels of different shapes and sizes, and the only thing you should consider is that freight amount meets the LTL shipping limits (2-6 shipment units or not more than 15,000 – 20,000 pounds).
+There are barrels of different shapes and sizes, and the only thing you should consider is that the freight amount meets the LTL shipping limits (2-6 shipment units or not more than 15,000 – 20,000 pounds).
 For additional protection, you can use polymer tape to better secure the barrels.

 Boxes are common among parcel shippers and are not always suitable for LTL shipments.
 However, if you stack and secure your items well, these shipments are good to go.
 If you want to send LTL boxes, make sure there is no loose space inside and wrap the packages accordingly.
 Ultimately, it is recommended to stack a large number of boxes onto a pallet or secure it in any other way that excludes free transition in the trailer and freight damage.